AltayCanOzsan/AltayCanOzsan/README.md

 ### Suh dudes 👋

 I'm Altay, 18 years old, and currently a student in Okan University, Turkey.

-I'm actively working on game development.
-Right now i have my own projects going on, but i'm willing to participate in any game-development releated events i can.
+My main field is game development.
+Right now i have my own projects going on, but i'm absolutely willing to participate in any game-development releated events and projects i can.

-### I have experience in these game engines:
+### I have experience in these game engines

-🖥 GM:Studio (2015-2021 GML)
+- GM:Studio (2015-2021 GML)

-🖥 Godot Engine (2021-Ongoing / GDscript, C#)
+- Godot Engine (2021-Ongoing / GDscript, C#)

-🖥 Unity (2020-Ongoing / C#)
+- Unity (2020-Ongoing / C#)

+### Reach me here:
+- edgyneer#5226 (Discord)
+- @altaycanozsan (Instagram)
+- Altay Can Özsan (Linkedin)
+#### Or, alternatively:
+- altaycanozsan@gmail.com

-### I also have experience in:
+### I also have experience in

-📑 Data Science (Python)
+- Data Science (Python)

-📑 Artificial Intelligence (Python)
+- Artificial Intelligence (Python)

-📑 Python
+- Python

 <!--
 **AltayCanOzsan/AltayCanOzsan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.